kubeflow/website/README.md

 GitHub workflow and you're happy to use the automated preview of your doc
 updates:

-1. Fork the [kubeflow/website repo][kubeflow-website-repo] on GitHub.
+1. Fork the [kubeflow/website repo](https://github.com/kubeflow/website) on GitHub.
 1. Make your changes and send a pull request (PR).
 1. If you're not yet ready for a review, add "WIP" to the PR name to indicate it's a work in progress.
 Alternatively, you can also add `/hold` in a comment